Seattle City Light: Electric vehicle prototypes

 In the 1960s and 1970s, Seattle City Light's research and development department developed several prototype electric vehicles.
 The "Electruc," from 1968, was an experimental utility truck.
 In 1973 the department converted an AMC Gremlin to run on electric power.
 The RT1, developed in 1976, was a city car intended for use in downtown Seattle in a zone where most internal combustion engine-powered vehicles would be banned.
 The RT1 was intended to have a top speed of 30 mph, a range of 75 mi on eight 6-volt batteries, and seating for four passengers.
 It never entered production.

 Seattle's electricity supply

 The 2016 official fuel mix statistics by the state of Washington for Seattle City Light show approximately 88% hydroelectric, 5% nuclear, 4% wind, 1% coal, 1% natural gas, 1% biogas.
 City Light's portfolio of energy sources includes electricity purchased through long-term contracts with the Bonneville Power Administration (BPA).
 The remaining power comes from a mixture of sources.

+Due to the reliance on hydroelectricity, itself dependent on consistent snowpack and melting seasons, City Light occasionally purchases supplemental power using its emergency funds.